Yields 2 crusts/1 pie

 1 cup (2 sticks) chilled butter, cut into small pieces

 2 pints of fresh blackberries, approximately 1.5 lbs.

 3 tablespoons of Pasayten Hard White Whole Wheat Flour

 This crust may be made in a food processor or by hand.
 Either way, it is critical to work quickly and gently to avoid developing the gluten and to preserve a tender, shortbread-like texture.

-Mix blackberries, sugar, fresh squeezed lemon juice, and salt together in a medium size bow.
+Mix blackberries, sugar, freshly squeezed lemon juice, and salt together in a medium-size bowl.
 Incorporate flour and tapioca until thoroughly blended.
-Let mixture sit while you roll out the dough.
+Let the mixture sit while you roll out the dough.